g-grimmer/RiverDetectWood/README.md

 You need to install Git LFS to handle the random forest model file, which is essential for the tool to function properly.

+If you have not install Git LFS yet, you can follow the instructions on https://docs.github.com/fr/repositories/working-with-files/managing-large-files/installing-git-large-file-storage

 ## Installation